Grumpy-catzZ/crypto-trading-results/long-only.md

 # crypto-trading-results
 Following are results from a recently developed quantitative trading strategy.

+This strategy takes bets only in long directions.
 Asset traded- BTCUSDT.
 Data used- daily OHLC from 2018 to 2023.

 I am working on it to further minimize the drawdowns.